cryptolok/EPMG/README.md

 * no proper RAM cleaning
 * may take several seconds to compute on some devices
 * static password policy
-* impossibility to store unpredictable constants
+* impossibility to generate unpredictable constants
 * master-password compromise is fatal

 ## How it works